 In 2016, she was a recipient of the Fairfax Spotlight on the Arts Scholarship for the Mason Community Arts Academy, where she currently works as a piano teacher.
-Radina is also currently studying and teaching at The Catholic University of America in Washington, D.C., where she is a doctoral candidate in Piano Pedagogy.
-Radina currently studies piano with Dr. Nikita Fitenko and piano pedagogy with Dr. James Litzelman.
+Dr. Dosseva received her doctoral degree in piano pedagogy from The Catholic University of America in Washington, D.C., where she studied piano with Dr. Nikita Fitenko and piano pedagogy with Dr. James Litzelman.

-Radina is a member of MTNA, NVMTA, and BMI, and is a music theory, composition and piano teacher in the Northern Virginia and Washington D.C. areas.
-Radina has extensive teaching experience, both in classroom and private settings, and she welcomes students of all ages and levels.
+Dr. Dosseva is a member of MTNA, NVMTA, and BMI, and is a music theory, composition, and piano teacher in the Northern Virginia and Washington, D.C. areas.
+Dr. Dosseva has extensive teaching experience, both in the classroom and private settings, and she welcomes students of all ages and levels.

-In addition to teaching, playing the piano, and composing, Radina also played prima domra for 10 years in the American Balalaika Symphony under the direction of Peter Trofimenko.
-Radina has performed in numerous concerts of the orchestra in the Washington D.C. area.
+In addition to teaching, playing the piano, and composing, Dr. Dosseva also played prima domra for 10 years in the American Balalaika Symphony under the direction of Peter Trofimenko.
+Dr. Dosseva has performed in numerous concerts of the orchestra in the Washington, D.C. area.